What Successful Entrepreneurs Do Weekly To Increase Profits

 They haven't yet built a solid foundation — a team, systems, mission, customer journey, budget — or any of the many foundational elements in which an actual business needs to operate.

-Therefore, in order to make a profit, no matter which of the two you fall into, the following will help you pull back to get a 360-degree look at where you are at, as well as what you need to focus on.
+Therefore, to make a profit, no matter which of the two you fall into, the following will help you pull back to get a 360-degree look at where you are at, as well as what you need to focus on.

 Are you business savvy or business smart?